congcy/ELEP/README.md

 ![workflow](/images/ELEP_framework.png)

-This toolkit contains the following:
+This toolkit contains the following features:

 1. It provides broadband and multiband prediction workflows.
 2. It provides three ensemble estimation or combination approaches.
 3. It provides GPU-supported batch predictions on avilable datasets.
 4. It supports parallel predictions for real-time monitoring.

-See [choose a license](https://choosealicense.com/) for more licenses.

 <p align="right">(<a href="https://github.com/congcy/ELEP">back to top</a>)</p>